austinlasseter/plotly_dash_tutorial/README.md

 # Getting Started with Plotly Dash

 #### Course Description
 This course is a Python framework for building analytical web applications.
 Dash ties modern UI elements like dropdowns, sliders, and graphs to your Python code.
 In this class, participants will learn how to build a simple Dash application and deploy it online.
-Note: A lot of the material in this repo is taken from Chris Palmer and Jose Portilla - so full credit goes to them!
-Links below to their repos.

 #### Installation
 [Anaconda](https://www.anaconda.com/download/)